 The countrys capital is Vienna.
 Located in the central Europe, by 1799 Austria was bounded on the north and west by Prussia and the territories of German kingdoms, princedoms and duchies; on the east by the Russian empire; on the east and south-east by Ottoman Empire; on the south by Parma and Ragusa.
-Besides the territory of the modern Austria, the then Habsburg empire included territories of present Belgium, Chez Republic and Slovakia, and partially territories of Hungary, Romania, Germany, Yugoslavia, Croatia, Switzerland, Italy, Ukraine and Poland.
+Besides the territory of the modern Austria, the then Habsburg empire included territories of present Belgium, Czech Republic and Slovakia, and partially territories of Hungary, Romania, Germany, Yugoslavia, Croatia, Switzerland, Italy, Ukraine and Poland.

 Francis I (1768-1835) was at the head of Austria.
 In 1792, he was crowned as a king of Hungary and Bohemia and an emperor of the Holy Roman Empire.